Bring your classroom up to the mountains for a full day of hands-on outdoor science with Wild Bear Nature Center.

 - Elements that meet state Science, Language Arts, Math & Social Studies academic content standards.

 - A design that compliments both BVSD and state curriculum.

+Arthropod Zoo.
 The very popular Arthropod Zoo is available to visit your classroom!
-Meet Vinnie the Scorpion, Curly the curly hair tarantula and many more.
+Meet Vinnie the Scorpion, Curly the Curly Hair Tarantula, and others.
 Observe these fascinating creatures up close.
-For an outdoor element to this program, we will take your class to a nearby stream or pond to look for and observe aquatic macroinvertebrates.
+For an outdoor element to this program, we will take your class to a nearby stream or pond to look for and observe aquatic macro-invertebrates.